dmpe/urlshorteneR/README.md

 - <http://dev.bitly.com/organization_metrics.html>
     + None endpoints are implemented here, because all are premium.
 Contact me if you need it.

 - Lastly, sometimes, only a **small subset of input paramaters** has been implemented.
-Again contact me and I will consider a change.
+Again contact me and I will consider to implement them all.